Academic Integrity

 To maintain this atmosphere in the UCF graduate community, it is crucial that all students are made aware of the expectations of academic integrity, the responsibilities associated with research and scholarly work, and the consequences associated with the failure to abide by these expectations.
 Faculty plays an important role in this effort.

-In support of this effort, the College of Graduate Studies and the Office of Research and Commercialization coordinate a series of ethics/responsible conduct of research (RCR) workshops.
-The online Collaborative Institutional Training Initiative (CITI) “Responsible Conduct of Research” training is available for free.
+In support of this effort, the College of Graduate Studies and the Center for Ethics coordinate a series of ethics/responsible conduct of research (RCR) trainings (see information below).

 Advising Students about Academic Integrity